MetOffice/CDDS/docs/developer_documentation/coding_guidelines.md

 ### Style Guide
 * Use the [Style Guide for Python Code](http://www.python.org/dev/peps/pep-0008)
     * Exception - Limit all lines to a maximum of 120 characters for docstrings and comments.
-(79 in the the PEP 8 guidelines [reference](https://peps.python.org/pep-0008/#maximum-line-length)).
+(79 in the the PEP 8 guidelines ([reference](https://peps.python.org/pep-0008/#maximum-line-length))).
 - All `CDDS` packages should contain a `package_name/package_name/tests/test_coding_standards.py` module that uses the [pycodestyle](https://pycodestyle.pycqa.org/en/latest/) package to check PEP 8 conformance.
 - In addition to this, it is recommended to use a tool that checks for errors in Python code, coding standard (e.g., PEP 8) conformance and general code quality e.g., [pylint](http://www.pylint.org/).
     * However, some [PEP 8](http://www.python.org/dev/peps/pep-0008) guidelines are not checked by these tools; please also:
-    * Be consistent within a module or function [reference](https://peps.python.org/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds).
+    * Be consistent within a module or function ([reference](https://peps.python.org/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds)).
-    * In Python, single-quoted strings and double-quoted strings are the same; pick a rule and stick to it [reference](https://peps.python.org/pep-0008/#string-quotes).
+    * In Python, single-quoted strings and double-quoted strings are the same; pick a rule and stick to it ([reference](https://peps.python.org/pep-0008/#string-quotes)).
-    * Use Python's implied line continuation inside parentheses, brackets and braces to wrap long lines, rather than using a backslash [reference]().
+    * Use Python's implied line continuation inside parentheses, brackets and braces to wrap long lines, rather than using a backslash
-    * Add a new line before a binary operator, rather than after [reference](https://peps.python.org/pep-0008/#should-a-line-break-before-or-after-a-binary-operator).
+    * Add a new line before a binary operator, rather than after ([reference](https://peps.python.org/pep-0008/#should-a-line-break-before-or-after-a-binary-operator)).
-    * Use blank lines in functions, sparingly, to indicate logical sections [reference](https://peps.python.org/pep-0008/#blank-lines).
+    * Use blank lines in functions, sparingly, to indicate logical sections ([reference](https://peps.python.org/pep-0008/#blank-lines)).
     * Always use double quote characters for triple-quoted strings """ to be consistent with the docstring conventions in PEP 257 and PEP 8.
-    * Write comments using complete sentences [reference](https://peps.python.org/pep-0008/#comments).
+    * Write comments using complete sentences ([reference](https://peps.python.org/pep-0008/#comments)).
-    * Use the https://docs.python.org/3.8/library/stdtypes.html#str.format `str.format()` method to perform a string formatting operation, e.g., `'Coordinates: {latitude}, {longitude}'.format(latitude='37.24N', longitude='-115.81W')`, since it is the new standard in Python 3 and is preferred to the % formatting.
+    * Use the [`str.format()`](https://docs.python.org/3.8/library/stdtypes.html#str.format) method to perform a string formatting operation, e.g., `'Coordinates: {latitude}, {longitude}'.format(latitude='37.24N', longitude='-115.81W')`, i.e. avoid using the `%` operator on strings.
     * Include the line `(c) British Crown Copyright [year of creation in the form <YYYY>]-[year of last modification in the form <YYYY>], Met Office.` as a comment at the top of every module.

 ### Naming Conventions